palhamel/palhamel/README.md

 ### Creative Director/ Frontend Developer/ Digital Designer

-👨 I’m a creative director, frontend developer and digital designer with a diverse skillset including marketing, strategy and brand communication.
+👨 I’m a creative director, frontend developer and digital designer with a diverse skillset, including marketing, strategy and brand communication.

-👨🏼‍💻 Working with ⚛️ [react][react], [node][node], [express][express], [mongoDB][mongodb], [styled-components][styled], [tailwind][tailwind].
-I also very much like to work (and just have fun and explore) with Linux, CLI, VPS and Raspberry Pi's. 🙏🏻 I also enjoy testing code ideas using
+👨🏼‍💻 Working with JavaScript, ⚛️ [react][react], [node][node], [express][express], [mongoDB][mongodb], [styled-components][styled], [tailwind][tailwind].
+I like to explore with Linux, CLI, VPS and Raspberry Pi's. 🙏🏻
-🖍 [codepen][codepen] and
-🏝 [codesandbox][codesandbox]

-🌱 I have a special interest in sustainability, business development, tech, marketing, strategy, storytelling and content creation.
+🌱 I have a special interest in sustainability 🌍, business development, tech, marketing, strategy, storytelling and content creation.

 🎹 One of my major hobbies are [synthesizers] and [house music]. 🎧